craftingcity/The-Known-World/Custom Class - Psion.md

 ### INT: 13, CHA 13
 By invoking Kinetics, you use Effort to move an object at potentially dangerous speeds.

 Choose an object within 30ft of you that weighs no more than 10 lbs.
-You may either move that object anywhere within 30ft of you at a safe speed, or you may attempt to
+You may either move that object anywhere within 30ft of you at a safe speed, or you may attempt to throw the object at a creature as an Attack.

+In the latter case, make a Psionic Attack versus your target's AC.
+If you hit, they take 1d6 + your Psionic Ability Modifier damage.

 #### Telepathy
 ## Correspond
+### FREE (0)
+### WIS:13
+You may invoke Correspond at will, establishing a mental connection between you and another creature within 30ft.
+You may communicate this way silently and clearly, even of you do not share a language.
+The target is under no compulsion to allow you to maintain this connection, and may spend a Free Action on their turn to force you out of their mind.

 ## Charm
-## Fear
-## Demoralize
+### FULL (2)
+### CHA: 15
+By invoking Charm, you attempt to use Effort to adjust your target's mind in favor of your wishes.

+A creature targeted by this Discipline must make a Charisma Saving Throw against your Psionic Save DC.
+If they fail, they become your choice of Charmed or Frightened by you.
 ## Falsify Internal Information
+### FULL (4)
+### INT: 15 CHA: 13
+By invoking Falsify Internal Information, you attempt to use Effort to falsify signals in your target's mind that control vital internal functions of their body, such as their lungs or heart.

+A creature targeted by this Discipline must make a Constitution Saving Throw against your Psionic Save DC.
+If they fail, they become your choice of Incapacitated until the end of your next turn.
 ## Supplant / Dominate
-### FULL (6)
+### FULL (6, CON)
 ### WIS: 19, CHA: 13
+By invoking Supplant, you attempt to use Effort to adjust your target's mind in favor of your direct control.

+A creature targeted by this Discipline must make a Charisma Saving Throw against your Psionic Save DC.
+If they fail, they become Dominated by you.
+For as long as you maintain Concentration on this Discipline, you may spend a Full Action on your turn to directly command the Dominated creature, who will follow it to the best of their ability.
+If they have no current directions, they will stand in place and defend themselves from anyone hostile to them to the best of their ability.

 ## Implicate
 ### BONUS (5)
 ### INT: 13, WIS: 13, CHA: 15